 Major professional organizations have established standards and codes of ethics for the training and practices of members of their professions.
-Sometimes these standards and codes become the basis for recognition of the professionalism of individuals, educational programs and services.
-Accreditation by the International Association of Counseling Services (IACS) is a voluntary evaluative process involving a written self-study and the adherence to established standards of practice.
-These Standards are articulated by the IACS Board of Accreditation, which are directors of counseling services located throughout the United States and internationally.
-IACS is the only Accreditation Association, which accredits counseling services on university and college campuses.
+Sometimes these standards and codes become the basis for recognition of the professionalism of individuals, educational programs, and services.
+Accreditation by the International Association of Counseling Services (IACS) is a voluntary peer review evaluative process involving a written self-study and the adherence to established standards of practice.
+These Standards are articulated by the IACS Board of Accreditation, the members of which are directors of counseling services located throughout the United States and internationally.
+IACS is the only Association which accredits counseling services on university, 4-year college, and 2-year community college campuses.

 As demands for accountability increase, professional peer review is vital.
 IACS Accreditation is intended to advocate for quality counseling services that continue to perform effectively and to show awareness and concern for professional growth.
 An IACS certificate indicates that a counseling center did not hesitate to open its doors to a team of counseling professionals who reviewed and certified the service as one which meets the highest established standards in the field.

 The Association ‘s Board of Accreditation members are directors of IACS accredited counseling centers who volunteer their time to the organization.
 The Board is responsible for the development and maintenance of standards for the evaluation of counseling services within each of their appropriate counseling settings.
 In addition, IACS maintains a Board of Directors whose members are also directors of accredited services.
-This Board directs the affairs of
+This Board directs the affairs of the Association.

-Standards are reviewed on a continual basis by the accrediting board to make sure they keep abreast with the changing face of counseling centers today.
+Standards are reviewed on a continual basis by the Board of Accreditation to make sure they keep abreast with the changing face of counseling centers today.
 If warranted, an accrediting board can amend the standards at any time; however, the IACS Standards are usually revised every ten years.

 Not necessarily.
 The Standards state that student workers must be assigned tasks limited to their training that do not compromise the confidentiality of clients.
-In particular, students must not have access to client files or confidential records and they must not do client scheduling.
+Students must not have access to client files or confidential records and they must not do client scheduling.

-While keeping in mind that IACS accredits centers/services and not training programs, the Standards do address a number of issues regarding the role, duties and responsibilities of trainees.
+While keeping in mind that IACS accredits centers/services and not training programs, the Standards do address several issues regarding the role, duties and responsibilities of trainees.
 IACS is more concerned about the overall role of training in Center operations.
 The Standards note that “While training and supervision are legitimate functions, they should not supersede the primary service role of the agency.”
-While no specific ratio of staff to trainees is cited, if trainees deliver the majority of the client contact hours, questions arise as to whether or not this unit is a Training Center rather than a Counseling Center.
+While no specific ratio of staff to trainees is cited, if trainees deliver most of the client contact hours, questions arise as to whether this unit is a Training Center rather than a Counseling Center.

-Centers may often be merged with health centers or other entities such as career counseling, academic or disability services, etc. There are special concerns that arise for merged centers and these are detailed in IACS Standards under the section on “Counseling Center Mergers”.
-These concerns typically involve the independence of the Center, role and functions of the Center, and the autonomy of the Director.
+Centers may often be merged with health centers or other entities such as career counseling, academic or disability services, etc. There are special concerns that arise for merged centers and these are detailed in the IACS Standards.
+These concerns typically involve the independence of the center, the role and functions of the center, and the autonomy of the Director.